-Member’s support of DeLaney’s misson-based work is vital to our success.
-Shareholders are asked to provide giveback volunteer hours, in order to connect with the community and contribute to our overall success.
-Giveback hours may include a number of activities, such as helping with daily farm tasks, supervising a shareholder pick-up or Saturday workday, teaching a class, fundraising, helping at the Farm Stand, providing DeLaney outreach at events, or using a personal skill.
+Member’s support of DeLaney’s mission-based work is vital to its success.
+Members are asked to provide GiveBack volunteer hours, in order to connect with the community and contribute to overall success.
+GiveBack hours may include a number of activities, such as helping with daily farm tasks, supervising a shareholder pick-up or Saturday workday, teaching a class, fundraising, helping at the Farm Stand, provide DeLaney outreach at events, or use a personal skill.

 Participation is for one year.
-Shareholders are expected to complete giveback hours within the calendar year.
-Invitations will be extended in the following year to shareholders who complete giveback hours.
+Shareholders are expected to complete GiveBack hours within the calendar year.
+Invitations will be extended in the following year to shareholders who complete GiveBack hours.
 Invitations to re-subscribe will also be based on cooperativeness, as well as an understanding and support of Denver Urban Gardens’ mission.

 Add-Ons: Fruit, Egg, Honey, and Milk Shares from our Partner Farmers